BubblyDiscord/.github/profile/README.md

-# About Radon!
+# About Bubbly!
-Radon is a general purpose Discord bot with many features (Moderation, Fun, Music, and much more!).
+Bubbly is a general purpose Discord bot with many features (Moderation, Fun, Music, and much more!).

 ## Source code
-Radon source is currently private and only available to developers.
+Bubbly source is currently private and only available to developers.

 ## Premium
-We do offer a premium version of Radon but it is currently not out yet.
+We do offer a premium version of Bubbly but it is currently not out yet.
 It will also not have music in it due to legal issues!

 ## Contribute